Melanoma tests

 Checking lymph nodes

 Lymph nodes are part of your body’s lymphatic system.
 This is a network of vessels, tissues and organs that helps to protect the body against disease and infection.
-There are large groups of lymph nodes in the neck, armpits and groin.
 Sometimes melanoma can travel through the lymphatic system to other parts of the body.

-To work out if the melanoma has spread, your doctor will suggest tests to check the lymph nodes.
+To work out if the melanoma has spread, your doctor may suggest tests to check the lymph nodes.
 Not everyone needs these tests.

 Ultrasound